 - Children are at an increased risk of getting a blood clot in the leg after the procedure.

-Chemoembolization is not recommended in cases where severe liver or kidney dysfunction, abnormal blood clotting or a blockage of the bile ducts.
-In some cases—despite liver dysfunction—chemoembolization may be done in small amounts and in several procedures to try and minimize the effect on the normal liver.
+TACE is not recommended in cases of severe liver or kidney dysfunction, abnormal blood clotting, prior surgery or stenting of the bile duct, or a blockage of the bile ducts.
+In some cases—despite liver dysfunction—TACE may be done in small amounts and in several procedures to try and minimize the effect on the normal liver.

-Chemoembolization is a treatment, not a cure.
-Approximately 70 percent of the patients will see improvement in the liver and, depending on the type of liver cancer, it may improve survival rates.
+TACE is a treatment, not a cure.
+Approximately 70 percent of the patients will see improvement in the liver and, depending on the type of liver cancer, it may improve survival rates and quality of life.

 Additional Information and Resources

 Society of Interventional Radiology (SIR) - Patient Center

 This page was reviewed on September 05, 2018